natura-cosmeticos/Nat-Test-Commons/README.md

     make documentation

-The report will be available at `testcommons/build/dokka/testcommons/index.html`
+The Markdown files will be available at `$BUILD_DIR/dokka/testcommons/`

 ## How to contribute
 You can contribute submitting [pull requests](https://github.com/natura-cosmeticos/Nat-Test-Commons/pulls).